Halloween at Walt Disney World’s Magic Kingdom is, undoubtedly, one of the most anticipated events every year.

 In Florida, it isn’t uncommon for the temperatures to be in the 90’s through the fall, especially with the first parties staring in mid-August!

-And, to make matters even more exciting, Mickey's Not-So-Scary Halloween Parties take place during Hurricane Season.
+And, to make matters even more exciting, Disney’s Halloween events take place during Hurricane Season.

 So – don’t let the excitement of the party distract you when packing.